25 - 1 - Great Films

 Screenplay: Carl Foreman

 This story is always on everyone’s list as a classic among westerns.
-It serves as a close-range character study of retiring marshall Will Kane (Gary Cooper), who must choose between leaving with his new Quaker bride (Grace Kelly) on their honeymoon, or staying to fight a notorious outlaw, Frank Miller.
-Miller, bent on revenge, is arriving on the noon train to be joined by two other killers.
-Tension mounts in actual time of around 2 hours, and Dmitri Tiomkin’s great score repeats the theme, “Do Not Forsake Me, Oh My Darling.”
+It serves as a close-range character study of retiring marshall Will Kane (Gary Cooper), who must choose between leaving with his new Quaker bride (Grace Kelly) on their honeymoon, or staying to fight a notorious outlaw, Frank Miller, just released from prison.
+Bent on revenge and arriving on the noon train, he is to be joined by 3 other outlaws.
+Tension mounts in actual time of around 2 hours.
+Dmitri Tiomkin’s great score repeats the theme, “Do Not Forsake Me, Oh My Darling.”
 The Marshall gets no help from any of the townsfolks, even his bride threatens to leave on the arriving train.
-Emotion and self-doubt increase as the train approaches and the clock ticks.
+Emotion and self-doubt increase as the train approaches—the clock ticks.
 Can Will deal with this moral dilemma?
-Cooper’s realistic portrayal show a man full of insecurity and fear, hoping to face the three men with some new kind of courage.
-Anticipation is built by the remarkable direction of Fred Zinnemann!
+Cooper’s realistic portrayal shows a man full of insecurity and fear, hoping to face the 4 men with a new kind of courage.
+Anticipation is built by director Zinnemann’s remarkable Jump-Cuts!

 21. CITY LIGHTS (1931) (Silent) U.S.